- Classic & Antique Cars

-Shipping a classic car safely and efficiently is not a particularly complicated process, but there are a few things you should know going in.
-There are probably also a few things you may have questions about, which is why we decided to put together this list of the commonly asked questions when shipping a classic, antique, or vintage vehicle.
-For the most part, it’s not much different shipping a classic car than it is for any other type of vehicle, but there are some important considerations to keep in mind which we will cover in the paragraphs below.
+Shipping a classic or antique car safely and efficiently is not a particularly complicated process, but there are a few things you should know going in.
+There are probably also a few things you may have questions about, which is why we decided to put together this list of the commonly asked questions when shipping an antique, vintage, or classic car.
+For the most part, it’s not much different shipping a classic car than it is for any other type of vehicle, but there are some things to keep in mind to help you make the most informed decision.

-Since classic cars do require some extra attention to detail when transporting them, there are some recommended best practices in place that most shippers will advocate.
-As far as our services are concerned, we always advise owners of classic cars to ship using an enclosed carrier, which offers the safest and quickest method of delivery.
-Additionally, we suggest having classic vehicles shipped using door to door transport, which means the car is shipped directly to your home or a specific address of your choosing.
+Since classic car transport does require some extra attention to detail, there are some best practices that almost every auto transport company will advocate.
+As far as our classic car transport service is concerned, we always advise customers to use enclosed car transport, which offers the safest and quickest method of delivery.
+Additionally, we suggest having classic vehicles shipped using door to door transport, which means the shipping company delivers directly to your home or a specific address of your choosing.
 If safety and convenience are important to you, the enclosed auto transport option is the choice that makes sense.

 Cost & Time To Ship Your Classic Car Examples